Grow a Beautiful Basketful of

 NOT THIS ONE!!
 Beauty King is probably the finest flavored red and yellow bi-color tomato of all time.
 A fabulous cross of Big Rainbow and Green Zebra.

-Very sweet and meaty, regularly reaching a pound.
-Sometimes up to 20 ounces and high production to boot!
 You'll be harvest lots of Beauty King tomatoes within only 80 days of planting.

 Another incredible Brad Gates cross.
 The release several years ago of Beauty King generated huge excitement in the Heirloom Tomato World.